Saharan red dust arrives in UK after turning Spanish skies orange with ‘blood rain’

 The dust, suspended 2km above ground level, has been falling to earth during showers this afternoon and has left cars with a rust-coloured coating.

-The dust cloud has been causing trouble in Europe.
-Parts of southern Spain have been hit by a thick plume, and health officials warned the public to use face masks and avoid outdoor exercise.
+"This is an intense event, but this type of event typically occurs once or twice a year, normally in February or March, when a low-pressure system over Algeria and Tunisia gathers up dust and carries it north to Europe.

+“Dust can reach the UK or even Iceland, as it did last year," Carlos Perez Garcia, a researcher studying atmospheric dust at the Barcelona Supercomputing Center, told The Associated Press.

-People with allergies and respiratory problems are particularly vulnerable to spikes in small-particle air pollution – but forecasters say it is “unlikely” to have a serious impact in the UK.
+Anyone was allergies and respiratory problems is particularly vulnerable to spikes in small-particle air pollution – but forecasters say it is “unlikely” to have a serious impact in the UK.

 Earlier, the Met Office’s Richard Miles said: “Storm Celia over Spain is indeed pulling a dust cloud up from the Sahara, which could potentially reach as far as the south of the UK.